The best way to make sales is by applying sales questioning and listening to understand what the customer wants.

 Then, from that point you may be able to determine what they need (as distinct from want) and frame your offer based upon what they think is important.

-That means being patient and asking more question to clarify.
+That means being patient and asking more questions to clarify.

 Sound confusing ?